commonsguy/cwac-anddown/README.markdown

 }

 dependencies {
-    compile 'com.commonsware.cwac:anddown:0.2.+'
+    compile 'com.commonsware.cwac:anddown:0.3.0'
 }
 ```

 Or, if you cannot use SSL, use `http://repo.commonsware.com` for the repository
 URL.

-The AAR artifact contains compiled binaries for ARM,
+The AAR artifact contains compiled binaries for all CPU architectures, so you do
-ARM-v7a, x86, x86_64, and ARM64-v8a so you do not need your own copy of the NDK, unless
+not need the NDK to use the library.
+You will need it if you want to build the
-you need a MIPS edition.
+library from source code.

 Usage
 -----